 (ubuntu)$ grub-install /dev/nvme0n1

-Unfortunately there’s another problem.
+Oops, the command failed and something still going wrong.
 After some time of inspection, I find the culprit to be that the directory

-/boot/efi is empty, which falls in partition
+/boot/efi is empty, which by default should be a bind mount to partition

 (ubuntu)$ mount /dev/nvme0n1p1 /boot/efi